ybseo-ac/ybseo-ac.github.io/_pages/about.md

 #### Research Interest  (ML, NLP)
   My research is focused on building human-like self-evolving AI, and I believe this requires improving the architecture of LMs.
-For example, to accelerate RL in LMs, I believe the LMs need goal-orientation (bidirectional attention) and faster generation speed, which motivated my research on **diffusion LMs**.
-I also believe that, for RL of LMs, the token-level granularity of LMs should be compressed into concept-level units in order to avoid the long-horizon (i.e., sparse reward) problem, so I'm currently working on **hierarchical LMs** (i.e., **latent reasoning**).
+For example, to accelerate RL in LMs, the LMs need goal-orientation (bidirectional attention) and faster generation speed, which motivated my research on **diffusion LMs**.
+Moreover, for RL of LMs, the token-level granularity of LMs should be compressed into concept-level units in order to avoid the long-horizon (i.e., sparse reward) problem, so I'm currently working on **hierarchical LMs** (i.e., **latent reasoning**).

   Also, I conducted research on **continual knowledge learning**, which is essential in self-evolving AI.
 I also explored **efficient learning via data pruning**, which will be required for continual learning of a vast stream of text data.
 I am potentially open to research on **embodied agent**, to build the **emotion and personality of LM**.